ethagnawl/concurrent-curl-case-study/README.md

 The included programs are my attempts at exploring some of the various ways you can make concurrent/parallel Curl requests using common C libraries and patterns.
-(The pthreads example has a hard dependency on GCC by way of the GNU_SOURCE directive.)
 The programs don't do a whole lot -- they make concurrent/parallel requests to each of a list of URLs and report the response status code of each request -- but they were complicated enough that I was forced to reacquaint myself with C and its ecosystem and I learned quite a bit about Curl, OpenMP and POSIX threads.

 The current examples cover: